Simbios

 Simbios is the NIH Center for physics-based Simulation of Biological Structures.
 Simbios provides infrastructure, software, and training to help biomedical researchers understand biological form and function as they create novel drugs, synthetic tissues, medical devices, and surgical interventions.

 Simbios is investigating a wide scale of biological structures - from molecules to organisms.
-Driving biological problems include RNA folding, myosin dynamics, cardiovascular dynamics, and neuromuscular biomechanics.
+Driving biological problems include RNA folding, protein folding, myosin dynamics, cardiovascular dynamics, and neuromuscular biomechanics.
 Investigators interested in collaborating with Simbios can apply for NIH funding.

-To encourage collaboration in building accurate biological models and simulations, Simbios also provides the biomedical community with www.simtk.org, a free, secure, distributed, development system for projects.
+To encourage collaboration in building accurate biological models and simulations, Simbios also provides the biomedical community with https://simtk.org, a free, secure, distributed, development system for projects.
 Projects may include models, software, data, documentation, publications, and graphics and have automatic backups and off-site storage.
 Projects may be public or private and have project-specific mailing lists, forums, bug & feature databases, news, blogs, and source-code repositories.

 In the context of other NIH centers concentrating on complementary elements of biomedicine, Simbios is focused on the physical reality of biological structures and provides a critical piece of a national biomedical computing infrastructure.